AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/customer-attributes.md

 >[!NOTE]
 >
->Only one dataset can be selected per customer attributes source connection.
+>Only one dataset can be selected per Customer Attributes source connection.

 ![](../../../../images/tutorials/create/customer-attributes/add-data.png)

-The [!UICONTROL Dataflow detail] step appears, allowing you to name and give a brief description about your new dataflow.
+The [!UICONTROL Dataflow detail] step appears, allowing you to name and provide a brief description for your new dataflow.

 During this process, you can also enable [!UICONTROL Partial ingestion] and [!UICONTROL Error diagnostics]. [!UICONTROL Partial ingestion] provides the ability to ingest data containing errors, up to a certain threshold that you can set, while [!UICONTROL Error diagnostics] provide details on any incorrect data that is batched separately.
 For more information, see the [partial batch ingestion overview](../../../../../ingestion/batch-ingestion/partial.md).